JUXTAPID- lomitapide mesylate capsule

 Risk of Hepatotoxicity [see Warnings and Precautions (5.1)]

 • JUXTAPID can cause both elevations in transaminases and hepatic steatosis.
-Discuss with the patient the importance of monitoring of liver-related tests before taking JUXTAPID, prior to each dose escalation, and periodically thereafter.
+Discuss with patients or their caregiver(s) about the importance of monitoring of liver-related tests before taking JUXTAPID, prior to each dose escalation, and periodically thereafter.

-• Patients should be advised of the potential for increased risk of liver injury if alcohol is consumed while taking JUXTAPID.
+• Advise patients of the potential for increased risk of liver injury if alcohol is consumed while taking JUXTAPID.
 It is recommended that patients taking JUXTAPID limit consumption to not more than one alcoholic drink per day.

 • JUXTAPID is commonly associated with nausea, vomiting, and abdominal pain.
-Advise patients to promptly report these symptoms if they increase in severity, persist, or change in the character, as they might reflect liver injury.
-Patients should also report any other symptoms of possible liver injury, including fever, jaundice, lethargy, or flu-like symptoms.
+Advise patients or their caregiver(s) to promptly report these symptoms if they increase in severity, persist, or change in the character, as they might reflect liver injury.
+Patients or their caregiver(s) should also report any other symptoms of possible liver injury, including fever, jaundice, lethargy, or flu-like symptoms.

 JUXTAPID REMS Program [see Warnings and Precautions (5.2)]